-Here are a 14 suggestions to help you become active in the management of your disease.
-Try them out - we think you will be surprised at how much your quality of life and well-being will improve.
+Here are 14 suggestions to help you become active in the management of your disease.
+Try them – we think you will be surprised at how much your quality of life and well-being will improve.

-Listen to your body, and don't wait to see your doctor.
+1. Listen to your body, and don't wait to see your doctor.

 Don't procrastinate or wait to see the doctor because you don't have the time, or because you think your symptoms will go away on their own, or because you are afraid of what you might find out.
-It is more likely that the sooner you get an accurate diagnosis, the quicker you will feel better.
+It is more likely that the sooner you get an accurate diagnosis, the more quickly you will feel better.

 In formulating a management plan, your doctor may recommend medication, specific therapy techniques and exercises, or even lifestyle changes.
 These may include weight management, dietary planning, exercise options, the proper use of heat, and other techniques that may prevent further damage.
 Some of these changes are easy to accomplish, but others are more challenging and take a sustained effort over long periods of time.
 Whatever your doctor recommends, it is important that you work together as a team.

-Maintain a healthy weight.
+4. Maintain a healthy weight.

 Talk to your doctor about what weight is healthy for you, and then figure out how to get there and stay there.
 Extra pounds put more stress on many joints and increase the amount of pain.
 Excess weight may increase your risk of developing gout and can make osteoarthritis worse.
 Furthermore, obesity has been linked to other serious health concerns like high blood pressure and cardiopulmonary disease – complications you don't need.

-Get your "Vitamin C Power."
+5. Get your "Vitamin C Power."

 While you're staying active and watching your weight, try incorporating a lot of citrus fruits into your diet.
 Why?
 Vitamin C and other antioxidants found in citrus fruits may slow the progression of osteoarthritis.
 Furthermore, antioxidants such as vitamin C may lower the risk of cardiovascular disease in patients with lupus.

-Get strong and stay strong with calcium.
+6. Get strong and stay strong with calcium.

-Enrich your diet with high-calcium foods and you will make your bones and joints stronger, thereby reducing your risk of developing osteoporosis.
+Enrich your diet with high-calcium foods, and you will make your bones and joints stronger, thereby reducing your risk of developing osteoporosis.
 Dairy products like milk, yogurt, cheese and ice cream are good sources of calcium (be careful about overdoing the calories).
 Broccoli and some fish, such as salmon, are good low-fat sources of calcium.
 Ask your doctor or pharmacist about whether or not you should be taking calcium supplements and which ones are best for you.

-Get the most out of your medication.
+7. Get the most out of your medication.

-It is also extremely important to tell your doctor about every other medication or supplement you're taking – prescription and over-the-counter.
+It is also extremely important to tell your doctor about every other medication or supplement you're taking – prescription and over the counter.
 Drug interactions do happen and can be serious.
-Your doctor needs to know about everything you put in your body - even if it is a supplement that you consider mild or benign.
+Your doctor needs to know about everything you put in your body, even if it is a supplement that you consider mild or benign.

-Work smarter, not harder.
+8. Work smarter, not harder.

 Is your job aggravating your condition or making your symptoms worse?
 If so, it is important for you to discuss these issues with your supervisor or manager.
 There are ways to make the workplace more joint and muscle friendly.

-Learn how to take time for yourself.
+9. Learn how to take time for yourself.

 Give yourself a break and take a vacation.
 Having arthritis or another rheumatologic condition doesn't mean you can't travel to all those great places you've been hoping to visit.
 Just make sure to be prepared before you go.
 Don't forget to pack extra medication, your insurance and doctor information, and a really comfortable pair of shoes.
-Bring along a travel companion and share the fun and excitement!
+Bring along a travel companion, and share the fun and excitement!

 However, don't think that vacation is the only time for you to rest and relax!
 You should find time every day to rest and relax.
 One good way to do this is to take a hot bath before bedtime.
 Soaking in warm water can help relieve aching joints, ease muscle tension and relax your whole body and mind for a good night's sleep.

-Plant a garden.
+10. Plant a garden.

 Planting and growing your own flower and/or herb/vegetable garden can be a very relaxing and rewarding experience.
-Not only will you get to enjoy the ‘fruits' of your effort, but playing in the dirt is fun, relaxing and good therapy for sore hands and arms.
+Not only will you get to enjoy the ‘fruits' of your effort, but playing in the dirt is also fun, relaxing and good therapy for sore hands and arms.
 For added comfort, and to avoid putting stress on your lower back and knees, try wearing kneepads.

-Protect yourself before you have fun in the sun.
+11. Protect yourself before you have fun in the sun.

 Wearing sunscreen (SPF 15 or better), sunglasses and a hat with a visor are wise choices if you plan on spending time outdoors.
-This is very important because some rheumatologic conditions, and some medications, can make you more sensitive to harmful UV rays.
+This is very important, because some rheumatologic conditions, and some medications, can make you more sensitive to harmful UV rays.

-Take control of your mind and mood.
+12. Take control of your mind and mood.

-Our minds and bodies are connected and each influences the other.
-It is natural to feel down, or sad sometimes.
+Our minds and bodies are connected, and each influences the other.
+It is natural to feel down or sad sometimes.
 But it's not okay to be depressed and anxious all of the time.
 Being happy is important to managing your arthritis or other rheumatologic condition.
-If you feel anxious or depressed get on the phone and talk to a friend.
+If you feel anxious or depressed, get on the phone and talk to a friend.
 Or, get out of the house and go for a walk.
 Change your surroundings, put on your favorite music and try smiling.
-Fill your life with as much laughter as you can – it is good for your state of mind, relaxes tense muscles and actually helps your immune system function more properly.
+Fill your life with as much laughter as you can – it is good for your state of mind, relaxes tense muscles and actually helps your immune system function better.
 If you do feel down more than you feel up, make sure to talk about it with your doctor and discuss your options of how to kick the blues.
 You deserve to be happy – make it happen.

-Nurture your relationships.
+13. Nurture your relationships.

-Learn a little, gain a lot.
+14. Learn a little, gain a lot.